Mumilaaq Qaqqaq: Political career

-On 19 April 2021, Qaqqaq claimed that biracial Labrador MP Yvonne Jones was "not an Inuk," and southern Labrador is "not an Inuit region".
+On 19 April 2021, Qaqqaq claimed that Labrador MP Yvonne Jones was "not an Inuk," and southern Labrador is "not an Inuit region".
 Jones dismissed Qaqqaq's comments as "immature and naïve".
 Qaqqaq later issued an email statement apologizing "for how I handled the situation".

 On 20 May, Qaqqaq announced that she would not seek re-election at the 2021 Canadian federal election.
 On 15 June, she gave a farewell speech explaining her actions such as her anger at her racist mistreatment by Parliament security and more importantly her frustrations about she felt she was accomplishing little against what she considered racist indifference to the serious social problems her constituents were enduring by the government who was performing the bare minimum in response and expecting praise for that.

-At a press conference on 8 July, Qaqqaq and fellow New Democrat Ontario MP Charlie Angus called on Justice Minister David Lametti to investigate "crimes against humanity," referring to the sexual and physical abuse of Indigenous children under the residential and day school system.
+At a press conference on 8 July, Qaqqaq and fellow NDP MP Charlie Angus called on Justice Minister David Lametti to investigate "crimes against humanity," referring to the sexual and physical abuse of Indigenous children under the residential and day school system.
 They called on Lametti to appoint a special prosecutor specializing in cases of child abuse.
 They held portraits of two clerics involved in multiple cases of crimes against children, including that of Johannes Rivoire, whom France was refusing to extradite to face charges in Canada.

 Qaqqaq was succeeded by Lori Idlout in the 2021 election.